gaskyk/gaskyk.github.io/_posts/2021-09-06-Writing-a-good-application-for-a-data-scientist-job-in-government.md

 ---

-I&#39;m a data scientist for a UK government department, and have been involved in a number of recruitment campaigns over the years, so have been on both sides of the fence both as a candidate and a recruiter.
+I&#39;m a data scientist for a UK government department, and have been involved in a number of recruitment campaigns over the years, so have been on both sides of the fence as a candidate and a recruiter.
 As a result I have some tips on how to make an application for a data science position at any level.

 ## Use the STAR method